abstractmath.org

 In abstractmath.org, we construct math objects only out of math objects.

-We don’t (usually) talk about pairs of people consisting of husbands and wives.
-We don’t talk about the set of American Presidents.
+In abmath, we don't (usually) talk about the set of pairs of people consisting of husbands and wives.
+We don't talk about the list of American states ordered alphabetically.
 This is to avoid certain philosophical complications that would be distracting and largely irrelevant.

 Other websites and texts do make constructions using math constructors on physical objects.
 They are not wrong to do this.
 Here I am merely wimping out on getting into the complexities they involve!